 How to show a connection between multiple data?

-Objective : The bubble chart allows you to connect three indicators, to illustrate correlations.
-It I perfect and adapted to compare complex sets.
+Objective: The bubble chart allows you to connect three indicators, to illustrate correlations.
+It is useful to compare complex sets.

 This graph is relevant if you want to have two metrics having different value scales : 3% and 3 000 k€.
 For example, you can use this combo to evaluate your energy consumption over time, while evaluating its evolution.

-Objective : This graph offers the ability of illustrating dozens of indicators that have little to no direct correlation amongst each other.
+Objective: This graph offers the ability to illustrate dozens of indicators that have little to no direct correlation amongst each other.

 This scorecard is obviously no longer up to date.
 Toulouse, ahead of Lyon, do you believe it?